art & frames | hanging art

 While some prefer a matchy-matchy gallery wall (similar art pieces, the same frames, etc.), I prefer to lean into a bit of chaos.
 Nothing matches and therefore everything matches.

-Forget stuffy rules and perfectly matched frames – let’s create an eye-catching display that reflects you and brings a bit of joy & happiness into your home.
+Forget stuffy rules and perfectly matched frames– let’s create an eye-catching display that reflects you and brings a bit of joy & happiness into your home.

 making a joy-filled wall of art

-Selecting Your Art & Frames
+A Few Tips For Selecting Art & Frames

 Lean into color